Lucifer (Bob Seger song): Writing

 Lucy Blue and Chicago Green are both characters who appear on RGM.
 Lucy Blue is seen in "Tales of Lucy Blue," and Chicago Green appears in "Down Home".

 Rather than be an ode to darkness, the song "Lucifer" is a defense.
 Bob is defending himself (and possibly the band) against those who would disparage him (and his hard-driving musical style) with such a harsh nickname: "You can call me 'Lucifer' if you think you should [but] I know I'm [a] good [musician (and person)]."

+Reception

+Cash Box called it "one of [Seger's] live appearance favorites filled with a driving rhythm and searing vocal."